 The FDA has acknowledged that soy protein can be part of a heart-healthy diet.
 It makes sense when you look at the components.
 Soy brings polyunsaturated fats to the table and contains no dietary cholesterol itself.

 In our own kitchens and product development, the satiety effect is what people mention most.
-A meal with our tempeh or a glass of our soy milk tends to keep you full longer, without that sluggish feeling.
-It’s a cleaner energy.
+A meal with our tempeh or a glass of our soy milk tends to keep people full longer, without that sluggish feeling.
+It’s a cleaner kind of energy.

 | Health Area | Effect of Non-GMO Soy | Why It Matters |